What’s the forecast for your company’s SaaS sales?

 - Qualified lead: A lead that has shown interest in your SaaS after qualifying questions from the sales team.

-- Demo: When a lead books a demo with your team, they can move to this stage.
+- Demo: When a lead requests a demo with your team, they can move to this stage.

 - Proposal: Once you send the proposal, the lead can move to this stage.